Probely/farcaster-onprem-agent/README.md

 # System Resources

-The agent is comprised of a set of Docker containers, which require relatively little system resources.
+The Agent is comprised of a set of Docker containers, which require relatively little system resources.

 The following table contains the recommended minimum system resources.